-- 39. On completion of the representations, the AMP will conduct its deliberations in private, to decide whether the academic misconduct is proven or not proven. - 39.1.
-Where the academic misconduct is not proven, the student shall be informed in writing within seven calendar days that the allegation was not upheld, and no further action will be taken.
-Their work will be marked as normal.
-The outcome letter will summarise the AMP's decision, including the grounds on which the decision was based. - 39.2.
+- 40.2.
 Where the academic misconduct is proven, the AMP will have the discretion to impose a penalty which it deems is appropriate in all the circumstances of the case.
 The AMP will be informed by the penalty tariff guidance at Annex A, but is not tied to the guidance where the AMP determines that there are relevant mitigating or aggravating factors.
 The student will be informed in writing within seven calendar days; and the outcome letter will summarise the AMP's decision, the grounds on which the decision was based, and the penalty to be applied.
-The student will also be informed of their right of appeal and will be referred to any relevant University support services for further help and guidance. - 40.
+The student will also be informed of their right of appeal and will be referred to any relevant University support services for further help and guidance. - 41.
 Where the findings of the AMP call into question the authorship of other assessments submitted by the student, the AMP will suspend its decision while a preliminary investigation into these other assessments is made.
 Where these preliminary investigations find a prima facie case, the AMP will reconvene to consider these assessments.
-Where the preliminary investigation finds no prima facie evidence, the AMP will make a penalty decision on the original assessment in which misconduct had been found. - 41.
-Where the AMP considers that the student should be withdrawn from their programme, the decision must be reported to the Chair of Academic Board. - 42.
+Where the preliminary investigation finds no prima facie evidence, the AMP will make a penalty decision on the original assessment in which misconduct had been found. - 42.
+Where the AMP considers that the student should be withdrawn from their programme, the decision must be reported to the Chair of Academic Board. - 43.
 The student and members of staff will be sent copies of the outcome of the AMP, which will clearly state the process undertaken and a summary of the rationale for the outcome determined by the AMP.